DRK-512/Operating-Systems/Linux-Commands/Modified-ps/README.md

 Your program will implement the features triggered by the following options.
 If no options are present, only “5ps” is run, exit the program with no output.

--p <pid>
-- Display process information only for the process whose number is pid.
+-p <pid>: Display process information only for the process whose number is pid.
 If this option is not present then use the pid number a | (init process).
 The user is expected to provide pid number when using —p option.
 If the user runs “Sps -p” with no value please give an error message and exit the program.

--s
-- Display the single-character state information about the process.
+-s: Display the single-character state information about the process.
 This information is found in the stat file in process's directory, looking at the third ("state") field.
 Note that the information that you read from the stat file is a character string.
 If this option is not present, do not display this information.

--t
-- Display the amount of time consumed by this process in hours:min:seconds format.
+-t: Display the amount of time consumed by this process in hours:min:seconds format.
 This information is found in the stat file in process's directory, looking at the "utime” field.
 Add to this to the system time, “stime” field .
 This is the total time consumed by the process.
 This time is represented in clock ticks.
 You must divide my number of clock ticks per second (system constant) to obtain the number of seconds.
 It should then be displayed in hours:min:seconds format.
 If this option is not present, do not display this information.

--V
-- Display the amount of virtual memory currently being used (in pages) by this program.
+-V: Display the amount of virtual memory currently being used (in pages) by this program.
 This information is found in the statm file in process's directory, looking at first ("size") field.
 If this option is not present, do not display this information.

--c
-- Display the command-line that started this program.
+-c: Display the command-line that started this program.
 This information is found in the cmdline file in process's directory.
 Be careful on this one, because this file contains a list of null (zero byte) terminated strings.
 If this option is not present, do not display this information.

 All of your output must match with the output of “ps --ely” for the same pid.